Burleigh County, North Dakota

 Burleigh County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 98,458, making it the second-most populous county in North Dakota.
-Its county seat is Bismarck, the state capital.
+As of the 2020 census, the population was 98,458, and was estimated to be 103,107 in 2024, making it the second-most populous county in North Dakota.
+Its county seat and largest city is Bismarck, the state capital and second-largest city in North Dakota.
 The county was named for Dakota Territory political figure Walter A. Burleigh.

+Burleigh County is included in the Bismarck metropolitan area.

 History

-The territorial legislature created Burleigh County on January 4, 1873, annexing territory from Buffalo County.
-Burleigh was not organized at that time, but the organization was effected on July 16, 1873.
+The county was created on January 4, 1873, by the Dakota Territory legislature, annexing territory from Buffalo County.
+Burleigh was not organized at the time, but the organization began on July 16, 1873.
 Its boundaries were altered in 1879, 1881, 1883, and twice in 1885.

-Burleigh County is included in the Bismarck, ND Metropolitan Statistical Area, commonly called "Bismarck–Mandan".

 Geography

 The Missouri River flows south-southeasterly along the lower west boundary line of Burleigh County.
 The central part of the county is drained by south-flowing creeks.
 The county terrain consists of semi-arid low rolling hills, partially devoted to agriculture.
 The terrain slopes to the south, and its western portion also slopes to the river valley.
-The terrain's highest point is on the upper portion of the east boundary line, at 2,060' (628m) ASL.
-The county has a total area of 1668.482 sqmi, of which 1632.694 sqmi is land and 35.788 sqmi (2.1%) is water.
+The terrain's highest point is on the upper portion of the east boundary line, at 2,060 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1668.482 sqmi, of which 1632.694 sqmi is land and 35.788 sqmi (2.14%) is water.
+It is the 13th largest county in North Dakota by total area.